What are Data Caselets?

 Data Caselets: Example 1

-In a batch of 60 students, 50% students scored more than 80% and 70% scored more than 50% in a test.
-There were 10% of students who scored less than 15 in that test.
+In a batch of 60 students, 50% of the students scored more than 80% and 70% scored more than 50% in a test.
+There were 10% of students who scored less than 15 on that test.
 How many students scored between 15 to 60 marks if the total marks were 75?

 From this caselet, it is important to extract the necessary data first.
 If the total were 75, 80% of that would be-

 80/ 100 x 75

 Now, calculating the total number of students who scored less than 60 but more than 15 will give the total number of students who scored between 15-60 marks.
 Here, the data “70% score more than 50%” can be ignored.